Archive Are there Safe Social Media for Kids?

 How Can Safes Make Social Media Safer for Kids

-Safes is a parental control app with screen time monitoring features which can save your child from the health risks of excessive screen time and screen addiction.
+Safes is a parental control app with screen time monitoring features that can save your child from the health risks of excessive screen time and screen addiction.
 Using Safes, you can monitor, limit, or block the social media apps/websites that your child uses.
-Below, you have all the screen time features of Safes:
+In the following, we’ll briefly describe Safes’ screen time features.

 Safes send you daily, weekly, and monthly reports of what apps your child has used for how long.
 Using the reports you receive, you can tell if your child is overusing social media apps.
 Then you can set screen time limits on them.
 When your child reaches the daily limit, the apps will stop working.